-Direct light – As the name implies, direct light passes through windows, doors and other apertures without hindrance or filtering.
-Because it passes through as a straight beam, direct lighting tends to provide a strong light at point of entry that lessens as you move further away.
-This results in shadows forming in some places whilst areas directly in the light’s path suffer from brightness, glare and thermal discomfort when the sun is too strong.
-So, while direct lighting can be useful in certain situations, to achieve good ambient lighting (especially in larger spaces), a different way of distributing daylight is required.
+Direct light – As the name implies, direct natural light passes through windows, doors and other apertures without hindrance or filtering.
+Because it passes through as a straight beam, direct lighting tends to provide the most intense light at its entry point, which lessens as you move further away.
+This can result in areas directly in the light’s path suffering from brightness, glare and thermal discomfort during intense sunlight, while unwanted shadows form in locations outside the light’s path.
+So, while direct lighting is beneficial in some situations, a different way of distributing daylight is required to achieve good ambient lighting (especially in larger spaces).

-Diffused light – With diffused lighting, beams of direct light are broken and dispersed as they pass through the aperture, providing a more even distribution of light across a space.
-As a result, the lighting is softer and wider spread: eliminating glare, reducing the risk of thermal discomfort, and removing shadows.
+Diffused light – With diffused lighting, direct light beams are broken and dispersed as they pass through an aperture, providing more evenly distributed light across an area.
+As a result, the lighting is softer and more broadly spread, eliminating glare, reducing the risk of thermal discomfort, and removing shadows.

-There are a variety of glass options to consider when designing for daylighting purposes.
-This includes: clear, modified composition (low iron [extra clear], body tinted), modified surface (fritting, applied film), coated, laminated, patterned, and mirrored.
-There are also non-glass products like layered polycarbonate, PVC and glass reinforced polyester (GRP) that work well for daylighting purposes.
+There are various glass options to consider when designing for daylighting purposes: clear, modified composition (low iron [extra clear], body tinted), modified surface (fritting, applied film), coated, laminated, patterned, and mirrored.
+Nonglass products like layered polycarbonate, PVC and glass reinforced polyester (GRP) also work well for daylighting purposes.

 In addition to illumination and creating solar energy, natural light can be used in a building for other purposes.
 This includes: